lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: How many spatial neighbors does a pixel have when checking for extrema in SIFT's 3D scale space?**
+- A) 8 (same scale only)
+- B) 18 (including adjacent scales)
+- C) 26 (including adjacent scales)
+- D) 27 (including itself)

+**Answer:** C
+Rationale: In SIFT, extrema are compared to 26 neighbors: 8 in the same scale, 9 in the scale above, and 9 in the scale below (3×3×3 - 1 = 26).

+---

 **Q: What is the formula for calculating Intersection over Union (IoU)?**
 - A) Area of Union / Area of Intersection
 - B) Area of Intersection / Area of Union